ecboghiu/inflation/docs/CONTRIBUTE.md

 ## Install in develop mode

-It is recommended to install the package in [develop mode](https://stackoverflow.com/questions/19048732/python-setup-py-develop-vs-install), which can be done with the following command in the terminal:
+It is recommended to install the package in [develop mode](https://stackoverflow.com/questions/19048732/python-setup-py-develop-vs-install), which can be done with the following command in the terminal after downloading the source code:
 ```
-python setup.py develop
+pip install -e .
 ```
 This way the package does not need to reinstalled after every modification.